 - They are not eligible for financial assistance through the marketplace.

-Next, we have to consider the family!
-Let's say the employee pays $800 per month for his spouse and child with the employer plan (in addition to the $350 he pays to cover himself).
+Next, let's consider the family.
+Let's say the employee pays $800 per month for their spouse and child with the employer plan (in addition to the $350 they pays to cover themselves).

 Comments